 Expanding on our existing cultural aspects of diversity & inclusion, in mid-2020, we formally launched our Inclusion Program, which is rooted in Equitrans’ core value of collaboration – being a reliable partner inside and out.
 We recognize that creating a sense of belonging is essential to maintaining a positive, engaging culture – and contributes to greater innovation by allowing employees to feel comfortable and safe in providing feedback and suggestions.
 In addition, an inclusive culture is imperative to attract and retain top talent, which is critical when navigating through a competitive job market.
 At Equitrans, we value and respect the well-being and work ethic of all employees involved with our business, regardless of race, color, religion, sex, sexual orientation, gender identity, national origin, age, disability, or status as a disabled veteran or veteran.
 As we recognize and celebrate the value of all employee voices, we lead our diversity and inclusion efforts to empower and provide equitable opportunities for minority groups.
 E-Train’s Inclusion Program is composed of four pillars and through these pillars we strive to advance diversity, equity, and inclusion within our company.
 Further information about the inclusion initiatives can be found in the Diversity and Inclusion section of our Corporate Sustainability Report and a portion of the current and past initiatives are highlighted below.

 - Accountability is our internal training efforts for employees and leaders; employee recognition and appreciation; and office accessibility and inclusiveness.
 Initiatives include:

-- Tom Karam, Equitrans’ chairman and chief executive officer, signed the Action for Diversity and Inclusion Coalition’s CEO Pledge to reiterate Equitrans’ dedication to inclusiveness.
+- Since 2021, Equitrans Midstream has supported the Action for Diversity and Inclusion Coalition’s through their CEO Pledge to reiterate Equitrans’ dedication to inclusiveness.

 - Annual meetings with the Board of Directors and senior leadership to review diversity metrics, inclusion initiatives, and ways to improve diversity, equity, and inclusion efforts